yanshay/spoolease-docs/docs/30-quickstart/13-scale-ui-intro.md

 These are the main colors to be aware of, more are detailed in the full guide.
 - **Flashing Red** - SpoolEase Scale is not connected to WiFi
-- **Constant Red** - SpoolEase Scale is not connected to SpoolEase Console
+- **Constant Red** - SpoolEase Scale is not connected to SpoolEase Console (but is connected to WiFi)
 - **Orange** - The scale is not calibrated
 - **Yellow** - Load detected on the scale, but weight is unstable
 - **Blue** - Load detected on the scale and reading is stable